rasmusmarak/TOSS/README.md

 - [polyhedral-gravity-model](https://github.com/esa/polyhedral-gravity-model) a fast, parallelised version of the polyhedral gravity model implemented in C++ along with a python interface.
 - [DESolver](https://github.com/Microno95/desolver) a python library fro solving Initial Value Problems using numerical integrators.
-- [PyGMo](https://esa.github.io/pygmo2/index.html) a scientific python library for massively parallel optimization managed by the Advanced Concepts Team at the European Space Agency
+- [PyGMo](https://esa.github.io/pygmo2/index.html) a scientific C++ library, with a python wrapper, for massively parallel optimization managed by the Advanced Concepts Team at the European Space Agency

 For more details than provided by TOSS on these libraries, please refer to their docs.